List of Australian Christian saints

-The following is a list of Roman Catholic and Orthodox canonized saints and beatified people of Australia.
-The list includes all Catholic saints, blesseds, and Servants of God with Australian connections, either because they were of Australian origin and ethnicity, or because they travelled to Australia from their own homeland and became noted in their hagiography for their work in Australia and amongst the Australian people.
+The Catholic and Orthodox churches recognize some deceased Christians as saints, blesseds, and Servants of God.
+Some of these individuals have Australian connections, either because they were of Australian origin and ethnicity, or because they travelled to Australia from their own homeland and became noted in their hagiography for their work in Australia and amongst the Australian people.
 A small number may have had no Australian connection in their lifetime, but have nonetheless become associated with Australia through the depositing of their relics in Australian religious houses.